 Growing up, I wish I had a teacher who could offer me emotional support, someone who I could genuinely look up to and someone who could pose as an inspiration for my down days.
-If I had, don’t you think I would have turned out better?
-This is because we spend most of our lives right from childhood relating with our teachers who seem to know us more than we do ourselves.
+If I had, I probably would have turned out a little bit better.
+This is because we spend most of our childhood relating with our teachers who seem to know us more than we do ourselves.

 Why do we think some kids have favorite teachers?
-Is it because of the way they teach or because they share a special bond simply because these teachers give them careful attention when they need it?
-Either ways, it doesn’t always have to be your teaching style or how fun you make the class, try becoming a positive emotional bank, provide solutions and become a true mentor.
+Is it because of the way they teach?
+Or is it because they share a special bond; simply because these teachers give them careful attention when they need it.
+It doesn’t always have to be your teaching style, what you teach or even how ‘fun’ you make the class.
+Try becoming a positive emotional bank to the children you come across, provide solutions and become a true mentor.

 A little of my life

-Mathematics was my least favorite subject right from jss1 up until my first term during my foundation year.
-And then it became even worse simply because our math teacher – Mr Jay – couldn’t be bothered with the way he related to us.
+Mathematics was my least favorite subject right from JSS1 up until my first term in Foundation year.
+And then, it became even worse simply because our math teacher – Mr Jay – couldn’t be bothered with the way he related to us.
 Once, when he was teaching simultaneous equations, he said “there are multiple methods of solving these equations” then he went on the board to solve one equation using a certain method.
 He then said “I have solved mine this way, if you like, solve yours whichever way – that is your business”, then he walked away a staggering twenty minutes before the class was over, leaving no room for questions and without teaching the other methods.
 Imagine!

 Avoid being Mr. Jay – this is how:

-– Even though it may seem almost impossible to tend to every single child that comes your way, try giving it all you can and make every child count, focus on the weakest links and provide them with necessary support and guard their esteem.
+– Even though it may seem almost impossible to tend to every single child that comes your way, try giving it all you can to make every child count, focus on the weakest links and provide them with necessary support.
+Guard their self esteem!

-– If they fall back in class, don’t embarrass them by calling them out, instead make them see reason why they shouldn’t give up.
+– If they fall back in class, don’t embarrass them by calling them out, instead, try to pin point possible problems and make them see reason why they shouldn’t give up.

 – If they drift away discipline wise, don’t be quick to judge – rather, get into their heads and guide them back on track.